 At HubSpot, we think COS (Content Optimization System) is better than CMS.
 Find out why.

 The amount it costs for your marketing organization to acquire a lead.
-This factors heavily into CAC/CoCA, and is a metric marketers should keep a keen eye on.
+This factors heavily into customer acquisition cost (CAC), and is a metric marketers should keep a keen eye on.

 CR: Conversion Rate

 The percentage of people who completed a desired action on a single web page, such as filling out a form.
-Pages with high conversion rates are performing well, while pages with low conversion rates are performing poorly.
+In general, pages with high conversion rates are performing well, while pages with low conversion rates are performing poorly (though there can be exceptions to this rule).

 CRM: Customer Relationship Management

-A set of software programs that let companies keep track of everything they do with their existing and potential customers.
+A set of software programs that lets companies keep track of everything they do with their existing and potential customers.

 The goal is to create a system in which Sales has lots of information at their fingertips and can quickly pull up everything about a prospect or existing customer.